 Family-centered care (FCC) is a shared approach to the planning, delivery, and evaluation of health care that is grounded in mutually beneficial partnership among health care professionals, patients, and families.
-FCC places an emphasis on collaborating with people of all ages and backgrounds, at all levels of care, and in all health care settings.
 FCC assures that health care is responsive to priorities, preferences, and values of patients and their families.
-FCC recognizes that families are essential partners not only to improve the quality and safety of health care for the patient but also to improve outcomes for the family.
+FCC recognizes that families are essential partners not only to improve the quality and safety of health care for the patient, but also to improve outcomes for the family.

 Pilot hospitals for this initiative will help assess, refine and optimize the FCC change package, family survey and reporting system for a larger PAIRED Initiative.

 The PAIRED Online Tool Box contains project tool kit documents, example policies and educational materials, and more for hospitals who are implementing the PAIRED Initiative.

 This resource is updated regularly throughout the project.

 PAIRED Pilot Kick Off - March 19, 2021

 Data Introduction Webinar - March 26, 2021